Locations:

 What do your glute muscles do?

-Your gluteus maximus is the biggest and strongest muscle in your body.
+• Your gluteus maximus is the biggest and strongest muscle in your body.
 You use it when you need force to move forward, like to stand up, walk, run or climb.
-These movements require extending your thigh bone.
+It helps you extend your thigh bone out, away from your body.
+Your gluteus maximus helps keep your hips balanced and your trunk upright when you’re sitting down.

 Anatomy